jon-acker/dpc-workshop/README.md

 DeliverTo is a Service that picks up an item for delivery from a given address and delivers it to another address.

+We are aiming to build a booking API for this service (although we will start by creating purely the domain model)

 Customers book a delivery with DeliverTo giving the time they want the item to be picked up, pickup address and destination.

 DeliverTo takes the bookings for deliveries and schedules its couriers according to business rules.